-MARCOLOGICALADO ."

-Monday, August 31, 2015 8:11 PM HCBS All day programs and employment programs.
+Subject.
+All day programs and employment programs.

-To whom this may concern;
+To whom this may concern,

 As a parent of a disabled adult and the the grandmother of a disabled child I can see no reason for the closure of any of these programs, they mean so much to my daughter and granddaughter.
-They have learned so many useful things such as self worth, accomplishment.especially when they see one of their own products they have worked on in the stores, of which there are many products.Pride in being able to go to work and earn there own money and accomplish there self worth, being a part of the community.
-These programs are vital to their health and welfare
+They have learned so many useful things such as self worth, accomplishment.especially when they see one of their own products they have worked on in the stores, of which there are many products.
+Pride in being able to go to work and earn their own money and accomplish their self worth, being a part of the community.
+These programs are vital to their health and welfare.

-The disabled people are always the first to be let go and the last hired and never given competitive wages, and are taken advantage of because of their disabilities.
-Losing these programs would be a devastating loss for my daughter because there are no other programs for her and her piers, leaving them no opportunities to better themselves.
+The disabled people are always the first to be let go and the last hired and never given competitive wages and are taken advantage of because of their disabilities.
+Losing these programs would be a devastating loss for my daughter because there are no other programs for her and her peers, leaving them no opportunities to better themselves.
+Thank you